 For example, you can find latency experienced by customers who have customer_type set as

 Create custom metrics from filtered traces to find metrics of any type of request.
 Want to find p99 latency of

 status_code:400.
 Just set the filters, and you have the graph.
 Boom!

 You can drill down details of how many events is each application sending or at what granularity, so that you can adjust your sampling rate as needed and not get a shock at the end of the month ( case with SaaS vendors many a times)

-Detailed flamegraph & Gantt charts to find exact cause of the issue, and which of the underlying requests is causing the problem.
-Is it a SQL query gone rogue or a redis operation is causing an issue?
+Detailed flamegraph & Gantt charts to find the exact cause of the issue and which underlying requests are causing the problem.
+Is it a SQL query gone rogue or a Redis operation is causing an issue?

 If you have docker installed, getting started with SigNoz just takes three easy steps at the command line:

 You can read more about deploying SigNoz from its documentation.

 If you liked what you read, then check out our GitHub repo 👇

 Our slack community is a great place to get your queries solved instantly and get community support for SigNoz.
 Link to join 👇